marwanH1998/AutomaticClockGatingDD2/README.md

                              sky130_fd_sc_hd_dfxtp_1 and sky130_fd_sc_hd_dlclkp got this modules
                       from sky130_fd_sc_hd.v.
-This can be found inside /pdks/sky130A/libs.ref/sky130_fd_sc_hd extra command to run the output and testbench can be found in read.txt
+This can be found inside /pdks/sky130A/libs.ref/sky130_fd_sc_hd extra command to run the output and testbench can be found in Commands to Run testbench.txt and  commands to get the gatelevel will be in commands RTL to gate-level netlist.txt

  </div>